arkhn/FHIR2Dataset/examples/example3.md

 ## Example 3

-> **Question:** Get the number of patients currently in intensive care unit because of Coronavirus
+> **Question:** Get the number of patients currently having a General examination because of Coronavirus"

 Note that we use the following SNOMED CT codes:
-- 309904001: Intensive care unit (environment)
+- 162673000: General examination of patient (procedure)
 - 840546002: Exposure to severe acute respiratory syndrome coronavirus 2 (event)
 - _(840539006: Disease caused by severe acute respiratory syndrome coronavirus 2 (disorder))_